 - Prevent unauthorized USB devices from being used with USBGuard.

-- Protect data at rest but provide secure automatic decryption at boot using NBDE.
+- Protect data at rest but provide secure automatic decryption at boot by using Network-Bound Device Encryption (NBDE).

 - Proactively identify risks and misconfigurations of systems and remediate them with Red Hat Insights.

-- Analyze and remediate compliance at scale with OpenSCAP, Red Hat Insights, Red Hat Satellite, and Red Hat Ansible Tower.
+- Analyze and remediate compliance at scale with OpenSCAP, Red Hat Insights, Red Hat Satellite, and Red Hat Ansible Automation Platform.